Volunteer

 How old do I have to be to volunteer?

 Applicants must be at least 14 years old to volunteer.
+Those under 18 years of age must have a parent or guardian co-sign the volunteer application and provide working papers.

 The court is requiring me to do community service.
 Do you accept this type of volunteer?